NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Jesse Eisenberg's wife skipped BAFTAs thinking he'd lose.
-Then he delivered a tribute she’ll never forget
+Jesse Eisenberg's wife skipped BAFTAs, then he delivered a tribute she’ll never forget

-Jesse Eisenberg took home the 'Best Screenplay' award at the BAFTA Awards for his film 'A Real Pain,' but he hadn’t prepared a speech.
+Jesse Eisenberg took home the 'Best Screenplay' BAFTA award for his film 'A Real Pain.'

-Jesse Eisenberg's wife skipped BAFTAs thinking he'd lose.
-Then he delivered a tribute she’ll never forget
+Jesse Eisenberg's wife skipped BAFTAs, then he delivered a tribute she’ll never forget

 Jesse Eisenberg speaking at the BAFTA Awards.
 (Cover Image Source: YouTube | @bafta)